kariukijoni/stock_management_zalego/README.md

 Installation

 Setup a database and user.
-Go into PHPMYADMIN and import "Stock_management.sql" into your newly created database by going to import>choose                  "kijiji_pharmacy.sql">choose import.
+Go into PHPMYADMIN and import "Stock_management.sql" into your newly created database by going to import>choose                  "Stock_management.sql">choose import.
 Configure the database file by going to /application/config/database.php Configure your site specific values by going to /application/config/custom.php Your site should now be installed.